kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 ##### Rules

 Rules are similar to methods in that they are a collection of method calls, function calls, and use of temporary variables.
 However, they do not take inputs or generate outputs, and they do not interact with the outside world.
-Instead, they defined how the sequential circuit is continuously updating its internal state.
+Instead, they define how the sequential circuit is continuously updating its internal state.
 While methods only execute when they are called, rules execute all the time when they can.

 A rule is implemented as follows: